 Many people have grown more concerned with spending their time in the sun.
-The effect from sun exposure has been in the limelight in recent years.
+The effect of sun exposure has been in the limelight in recent years.
 While there are many factors that contribute to an unhealthy relationship with the sun; poor diet, over-exposure, poor hydration, and environmental factors, spending time in the sun can actually be quite healing and support a healthy lifestyle.

 There are actually many benefits to sun exposure.
-One positive result from being in the sun is the effect it has on your brain.
+One positive result of being in the sun is the effect it has on your brain.
 By soaking in the sun, your brain produces serotonin and endorphins.
 These hormones will elevate your mood and can help to decrease any feelings of depression.

-Sunbathing has also been shown to increase one’s melatonin production.
+Sunbathing has also shown to increase one’s melatonin production.
 Melatonin is a hormone secreted from the pineal gland that regulates our body's internal clock.
 By increasing the production of melatonin one can improve their chances of getting more restful sleep at night.
 The sun can also help improve various skin conditions such as acne, rashes, eczema, and athlete’s foot.

 The sun can also help regulate the development of hormones and lessen the severity of symptoms from PMS and menopause.
 Sunbathing actually assists your liver with its process of detoxifying the body.
 Exposure to the sun can increase blood cell counts and help improve circulation.
 Perhaps the most well-known benefit of sunshine is its role in the development of Vitamin D. When our skin is penetrated by the sun’s UV rays a chemical reaction occurs and vitamin D is formed within the body.